 Political Science and International Studies majors have interned in a variety of public and private organizations that deal with issues related to politics, government, public policy, public affairs, and international affairs.
 Some examples include the following:

 - State and local government and politics: The Department has partnered with the South Carolina Senate Judiciary Committee to create a Spring semester internship with this committee, and information and applications are sent out via POLINOTE each Fall.
 In addition, many students seek internships in state and local government.
-For example, students have interned at the South Carolina Office of the Governor; the South Carolina Attorney General’s Office; the South Carolina Department of Commerce; the South Carolina Law Enforcement Division; the South Carolina Department of Parks, Recreation and Tourism; and the Office of the Mayor of Columbia.
+For example, students have interned at the South Carolina Office of the Governor; the South Carolina Attorney General’s Office; the South Carolina Department of Commerce; the South Carolina Law Enforcement Division; the Richland County Public Defender’s Office; the South Carolina Department of Parks, Recreation and Tourism; and the Office of the Mayor of Columbia.
 Students have also interned with state and federal legislators, campaign offices, the South Carolina Republican Party, and the South Carolina Democratic Party.

 - Federal government: Students have completed internships in the federal government in Washington, DC.
 USAJobs is the federal government’s official system for federal jobs and employment information, and it contains information about internships in the federal government.